Running your Company

 As a contractor you will need to ensure that you are motivated enough to get out there and find your own work on a regular basis.
 This also means having to set your rates for these contracts.
 When it comes to calculating how much you will be charging each client you will need to research other similar contractor’s rates of pay, as well as taking into account factors such as how sought after your skills are and the supply and demand for them.Read MORE

-How to Invoice a Client
+How to Trademark a Company

 Can I do my own Accounts?